 The soft undulations of The Arc fortress.

 Tajikistan is the smallest of the Central Asian countries, clinging to the south eastern corner of the region.
 Tajikistan borders China to the east, Afghanistan to the south, Uzbekistan to the west and Uzbekistan and Kyrgyzstan to its north.
-Indeed, some parts of the border with Afghanistan and China are still being decided!
+Indeed, some parts of the border with Afghanistan and China are still being decided.
 Around 80% of the country is mountainous.
 Obviously, when the Soviets were carving up Central Asia, Tajikistan appears to have got what was left.
-It also lost Samarkand and Bukhara to Uzbekistan - the source of ongoing bad feeling between the two countries.
+It also lost Samarkand and Bukhara to Uzbekistan - the source of ongoing bad blood between the two countries.
 Emasculated from some of its most treasured sites, Tajikistan is considering waiving the need for a visa to try to push hiking and other outdoor activities in the mountains to foreign visitors.
 As it is, my visa cost £60.
 I couldn't help thinking that we should have scheduled more time in Tajikistan and felt a sense of longing when the time came to leave.

-Khojand is also home to Central Asia's tallest Lenin statue, complete with a large red hammer and sickle motif alongside.
+Khujand is also home to Central Asia's tallest Lenin statue, complete with a large red hammer and sickle motif alongside.
 "Do Tajiks look back positively on their Soviet days?"
 I asked our guide.
 "Yes, of course" she said, like I'd asked a silly question.

 For sale: spices and seeds in the wonderful bazaar.

-Panchshanbe Bazaar characters (1): a man asks if I would like to take a photograph of him and his bread stall.
+Panchshanbe Bazaar people (1): a man asks if I would like to take a photograph of him and his bread stall.
 We were made to feel rather special by the people in the bazaar.

 travel tips, links & resources